CiscoCXSecurity/phrasendrescher/README.md

 ## About The Tool

 phrasen|drescher (or short pd) is a modular and multi processing pass phrase cracking tool.
 A simple plugin API allows easy development of new plugins.
-The main features of p|d are:
+The main features of pd are:

 * Modular with the use of plugins
 * Multi processing